 As we mentioned not all products have GTINs, MPNs, and/or a brand.
 But before leaving a field blank, make sure that your product really doesn't have UPI.
 Remember also that for sure that it’s better to have no UPI at all than have an incorrect or invalid one.

 Even knowing this, make everything that is possible to stay accurate as possible when submitting identifiers.
-No one wants to end up into Merchant Center errors right?
+No one wants to end up with Merchant Center errors right?

 Hopefully, after reading this article you know optimizing best practices and will no longer struggle with Google Product Identifiers.